| At least 50 people from at least five EU states attended this session,

 branches to leaflet staff and customers, put up posters and collect money

 for the strikers.
-In some cases this promoted further strikes by staff in
+In some cases this promoted further strikes by staff

 those branches about their own specific demands.
 The sacked workers were